 Pure functions

 A constexpr function can be potentially performed at compile time.
 There is no state at compile time.
-At compile time we are in a pure functional sublanguage of the imperative programming language C++.
-In particular, that means that at compile time executed functions have to be pure functions.
-When you use this constexpr function at runtime the function keeps pure.
-Pure functions are functions that return always the same result when given the same arguments.
+At compile time, we are in a pure functional sublanguage of the imperative programming language C++.
+In particular, that means that at compile time, executed functions have to be pure functions.
+When you use this constexpr function at runtime, the function keeps pure.
+Pure functions always return the same result when given the same arguments.
 Pure functions are like infinitely large tables from which you get your value.
-The guarantee that an expression returns always the same result when given the same arguments is called referential transparency.
+Referential transparency is the guarantee that an expression always returns the same result when given the same arguments.

 Pure functions have a lot of advantages: